-The following help to reduce dry mouth symptoms:
+The following tips help to reduce dry mouth symptoms:

 - Sip water or a sugarless drink during meals.
-This will make chewing and swallowing easier.
-It may also improve the taste of food.
+This will make chewing and swallowing easier, and may also improve the taste of food

 Increasing salivary flow can be achieved by chewing sugar-free gum, sucking on lozenges (e.g. Numoisyn and Salese) or sugar-free candies, or taking certain medications.
 Commonly used over-the-counter products include Xyli-Melt and Salese lozenges and Biotene dry mouth products (gel, spray, toothpaste).
 Snacking on carrots or celery may also help.
 Products that contain xylitol can help reduce the risk for dental decay (e.g. Numoisyn and Salese lozenges, Biotene gum, diabetic candies).

 Pilocarpine (Salagen) and cevimeline (Evoxac) are prescription medications that stimulate saliva production.
 Both are used to treat dry mouth by stimulating saliva flow.
 They should not be used if you have asthma, glaucoma, or heart arrhythmias.
 The most common side effect is excessive sweating.
-To minimize this, it is best to start the medication with one pill at bedtime and then increase after one week to one pill in the morning and one pill in the evening, and then after another week to one pill three times a day.
+To minimize this, it is best to start the medication with one pill at bedtime and then increase after one week to one pill in the morning and one pill in the evening.
+After another week, increase to one pill three times a day.
 Other potential side effects include upset stomach or throwing up, nose stuffiness, and lowered night eyesight.
 You can take the drug with or without food.
 It can take up to 2 months for these medications to have full effect.